danielbrodin/atom-project-manager/README.md

   getProject(project => {
     if (project) {
       // We have an active project.
+    } else {
+      // Project is either not loaded yet, or there is no project saved.
     }
   });

   /**
    * Can take either a project recieved from getProjects/getProject or
-   * just a object with the props for a new project.
+   * just an object with the props for a new project.
    */
   saveProject(project);

+  /**
+   * Will open the project.
+   * `openInSameWindow` should be true if the project should open up in the
+   * current window.
+   */
+  openProject(project, openInSameWindow);
 });

 ```